tatums/the-queens-guard/README.md

 # The Queens Guard ![guard](./guard.png)

-This repository contains scripts and resources for an arduino to record when a door is opened.
+This repository contains scripts and resources for a raspberry pi to record when a door is opened.

 ```
 Door opens